ben0002/graduate-web-app/graduate_progress_portal/README.md

 ### Node.js
   * JS runtime environemnt that will allow you to execute code outside of the web browser.
   * Documentation Link: https://nodejs.org/en/docs/

+### FrontEnd Structure
+Below will be a brief explanation of the directories and what each file is specifically for. **Everything frontend will be located in the src directory in graduate_progress_portal**

+## Advisor
+ * This directory will be where the next capstone team will come in an implement.
+Read down further for what needs to be implemented.

+## Assets

+## Layouts
+ * Contains files where any design or component is applied globally
+ # mainLayout.js
+   * Global to all users
+ # studentLayout.js
+   * Only global to all users that return the 'student' role

+## Pages
+ * Contains the files for the pages that currently exist
+ # /advisor
+ # /student
+  # StudentProfile.js
+  # StudentProgress.js
+ # login.js
+  * React component that will handle user authentication with VT CAS.
+Uses a useEffect hook to initiate an API request to retrieve current user's information from the CAS server.
+It will then redirect a user to the CAS login page if they are not logged in, once succesfull it will redirect the user to their default page.

+ # notFound.js
+  * Standard notFound page.

+## Shared

+## Student